Content Map Terms

 Menopause: Managing Hot Flashes

-Most women have hot flashes at some point before or after menopause.
+It's common to have hot flashes at some point before or after menopause.
 Hot flashes happen when estrogen levels drop.
-While some women have few to no hot flashes, others have them many times each day.
+You may have few to no hot flashes, or you may have them many times each day.

 Hot flashes can be uncomfortable and upsetting.
 They can lower the quality of your sleep and daily life.
 But they aren't a sign of a medical problem.
 They are a normal response to natural changes in your body.